-Physically overwhelming & horrifying beyond compare, while doing so without even gore or cheap tricks, TCM is the wildest horror movie ever made.
-9.7/10.
+Physically-overwhelming, paralyzingly nerve-shredding, impossibly mired in realism with twisted slaughterhouse/farm/vegetarianism themes and deconstruction of American history, legacy-rife originating power-tool usage and faceless slashers, & horrifying beyond comparison while doing so without even need for gore or cheap tricks, TCM is the wildest – and, arguably, scariest – horror movie ever made.
+9.6/10.

 Plot Synopsis: In a hot summer in Texas, Sally (Marilyn Burns) & her brother Franklin (Paul A. Partain) hear that their grandfather’s grave may have been vandalized.
 They and several friends take a road trip to investigate.
 After a detour to their family’s old farmhouse, they discover a group of crazed, murderous strangers living next door.
 As the group is attacked one by one by the chainsaw-wielding Leatherface (Gunnar Hansen), who wears a mask of human skin, the survivors must do everything they can to escape.